And if you're just joining us, we've spent a lot of time in our first hour on that very curious New York 23 race.

 They're back in Dee Dee.

-Cross party endorsements are common in New York State, they say.
+Cross-party endorsements are common in New York State, they say.

 A number of Democrats also ran with support from the Conservative Party.

-We'll stipulate those.
+All right, we'll stipulate those.

 What I'm hearing from you folks is you don't care.